Terryy315/BVEX_Projects/README.md

 Contains hardware and software files

-Hardware section contains most the control system for the lockpin
+Hardware section contains most of the control system for the lockpin

-Software section contains some analytic scripts for analysing GPS data and beam calibration of the 22 GHz telescope
+Software section contains some sample analytic scripts for analysing GPS data and beam calibration of the 22 GHz telescope

-Research section is some information on satellites that downlink at around 22 GHz, which can potentially be used for beam calibration
+Research section contains some information on satellites that downlink at around 22 GHz, which can potentially be used for beam calibration